grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

   Yes / No  // [!code focus]
 ```

-Finally, you will be asked whether you want to deploy your worker, choose `No`, we will deploy it when we have a working Telegram bot:
+Finally, you will be asked whether you want to deploy your worker, choose `No`, since we are going to deploy it when we have a working Telegram bot:

 ```ansi{49}
 using create-cloudflare version 2.17.1